Buyer Guides · San Diego · Down Payment Assistance

 PMI Reduced rates, removable at 80% LTV

 Fannie Mae HomeReady and Freddie Mac Home Possible offer reduced PMI rates compared to standard conventional loans.
 HomeReady allows boarder income and non-occupant co-borrowers.
 Standard 97 has no income cap but requires at least one first-time buyer.
-All three options let you remove PMI once you reach 80% LTV — unlike FHA, where MIP stays for the life of the loan.
+All three let you remove PMI once you reach 80% LTV — unlike FHA, where MIP stays for the life of the loan.

 DPA Program FHA Conventional VA USDA First-Time Only?